zamaudio/ptformat/README.md

-ptfformat
+ptformat
 =========

-ptfformat currently opens *every* .ptf file and collects audio source/region/track information.
+ptformat currently opens *every* .ptf file but does not yet open any .ptx files.

+Audio source/region/track information is extracted.

-The idea is to make ardour open ptf sessions.
+The idea is to make ardour open pt sessions.

+Current functionality:

-Decrypt and parse a .ptf file:
+Decrypt and parse any .ptf file:

 	make
 	./ptftool file.ptf